raharrasy/RL2019-BaseCodes/Exercise4/README.md

-# Task 3 - Independent Q-Learning, Joint Action Learning, and WoLF-PHC for discrete multiagent RL.
+# Exercise 4 - Independent Q-Learning, Joint Action Learning, and WoLF-PHC for discrete multiagent RL.

 In this task, you are required to implement an attacking agent in a discretized soccer domain.
 We move away from HFO for this task and just use a simple discretized domain.
-These implemented agents will be controlled using the Independent Q-Learning (**Like Task 2, each agent independently using Q-Learning without sharing information with other agents**), Joint Action Learning ([**Claus and Boutilier, 1998**](https://www.aaai.org/Papers/AAAI/1998/AAAI98-106.pdf)) and WoLF-PHC ([**Bowling and Veloso, 2001**](http://www.cs.cmu.edu/~mmv/papers/01ijcai-mike.pdf)).
+These implemented agents will be controlled using the Independent Q-Learning (**Like Exercise 2, each agent independently using Q-Learning without sharing information with other agents**), Joint Action Learning ([**Claus and Boutilier, 1998**](https://www.aaai.org/Papers/AAAI/1998/AAAI98-106.pdf)) and WoLF-PHC ([**Bowling and Veloso, 2001**](http://www.cs.cmu.edu/~mmv/papers/01ijcai-mike.pdf)).

-Just like in Task 2, each position in the gridworld is associated with a probability of scoring goals.
+Just like in Exercise 2, each position in the gridworld is associated with a probability of scoring goals.
 Also, defending NPCs are positioned in parts of the environment and acts as obstacles.
 Ball carrying agents will also be punished with a penalty if it moves into a grid occupied by a defensive NPC.
 The position of defense NPCs will not change during the course of each episode.

-However, unlike Task 2, the team of agents will only receive a reward of **+1** if one of the members of the team covers the opponent by moving into the sme grid location as the opponent while the kick is converted into a goal.
+However, unlike Exercise 2, the team of agents will only receive a reward of **+1** if one of the members of the team covers the opponent by moving into the sme grid location as the opponent while the kick is converted into a goal.
 As a result, an optimal policy for this domain should be one where an agent covers the opponent while the other moves to an advantageous location and scores a goal.
 This requires some coordination between both of the trained agents.

 Full codes for the discretized Multiagent RL domain can be found in the `DiscreteMARLUtils` folder.
 In particular, `DiscreteMARLUtils/Environment.py` contains the implementation of the interface between the HFO domain and your agent controller.
 You must then implement algorithms that choose actions to take given a certain state, and pass it through the provided `act` method.
 This environment will respond by providing your agents with the next state, reward, and episode completion information.